Doctoral education in Information Technology

 Doctoral education in Information Technology at Halmstad University aims to produce well-trained scientists, educators and future leaders in information technology.
 A doctoral degree certifies that the student has completed training in Information Technology with considerable breadth and depth, and has done research in the area.

 The training offered consists of many components, such as courses, seminars, projects and individual studies; which help students to develop skills and achieve academic objectives.
 The students are offered the opportunity and are encouraged to participate in research right from the start of their training, under appropriate supervision.
+The doctoral programme includes both a licentiate degree and a PhD degree.
+A licentiate degree can be an intermediate stage in a PhD programme.

 To help students achieve their goals we, the School of Information Technology, offer: